Technigo/project-mongo-api/README.md

 ### Where can you see it in action?

-URL to Custom Netflix API documentation: https://express-mongodb-netflix-api.herokuapp.com/ URL to site using the API: https://vigorous-euler-6beb1a.netlify.com/
+- URL to custom Netflix API documentation: https://express-mongodb-netflix-api.herokuapp.com/
+- URL to a site using the API: https://vigorous-euler-6beb1a.netlify.com/